 My Goodreads rating: 4 of 5 stars

 Ann Marie Mikkelsen’s extensive research has yielded a very informative book on the use of pastoral themes in twentieth century poetry.
 Her prime exhibits are select poems by Robert Frost, William Carlos Williams, Wallace Stevens and John Ashbery, but she also briefly covers works by Gertrude Stein, Lyn Hejinian and Lisa Robertson.
-As she examines the poems, Mikkelsen proposes, either by way of clear connection or filtered influence, their relationship to the philosophical pragmatism of William James and John Dewey.
+As she examines the poems, Mikkelsen demonstrates, either by way of clear connection or filtered influence, their relationship to the philosophical pragmatism of William James and John Dewey.
 In this way, she provides a broader cultural explanation, one that exceeds the usual investigations into literary history, for the presence of pastoral themes in twentieth century poetry.